danbearl/minecraftlogminer/README.md

 * View player actions such as server commands and conversations
 * View plugin events
 * View plugin and server warnings and errors
+* Present server data in a lightweight Web server accessible to authorized users

+This project is maintained by Dan Bearl.